michaeljmcd/sofer/docs/spec.md

 ## Screen Layouts ##

+The mockups that follow are not pixel perfect.
+They are intended only as wireframes to demonstrate basic functionality, layout and interaction.
+More effective styling will be required in the finished project.

 In the mockups that follow, a simple forbidden icon is used to indicate an unspecified icon.
 That is to say, the icon's precise appearance is not dictated in the mockup, but its presence is.